Nandhini-92/-Algorithm-Visualizer/README.md

 We welcome contributions!
 If you have an idea for a new feature or have found a bug, please open an issue on Github.

 ## 📝 Endnote
-So if you have liked this project then do consider giving it a star which will encourage me to build more of this kind of projects in future and also if you want youcan follow me on [Github](https://github.com/arafath-3172) 😊
+So if you have liked this project then do consider giving it a star which will encourage me to build more of this kind of projects in future and also if you want youcan follow me on [Github](https://github.com/Nandhini-92) 😊
 Keep Coding !

-<p align="right">~ Arafath Qureshi</p>
+<p align="right">~ Janjala Nandhini</p>